robertu94/robertu94.github.io/content/learning/cmake.markdown

 + `spack` a dependencies manager for HPC software
 + `connan` and `vcpackage` a dependency managers more common in enterprise
 + `ccache` and `sccache` can be provided to `CMAKE_<Lang>_COMPILER_LAUNCHER` to dramatically speed up re-builds builds
 + `ninja` is a much faster project builder than `Make`.
-You can enable it with `-G` passed to cmake
+You can enable it with `-G Ninja` passed to cmake
 + `ccmake` a terminal user interface for setting cmake build options
 + `clang-tidy` and `include-what-you-use` for extra static analysis can be used by setting the `<LANG>_CLANG_TIDY` and `<LANG>_INCLUDE_WHAT_YOU_USE`
-+ `Doxygen` for automatic documentation form the header-files of your project
++ `Doxygen` for automatic documentation form the header-files of your project.
+Can be used automatically from CMake with `find_package(Doxygen)`

 # Important Concepts

 + `PUBLIC`, `INTERFACE` vs `PRIVATE` dependency and configurations
 + `SHARED`, `STATIC`, `INTERFACE` vs `IMPORTED` libraries.
-The later you will use directly only seldomly but is used for `find_package` internally.
+The later you will use directly only seldom but is used for `find_package` internally.
 + that `target_*` functions accumulate from everywhere they are used allowing code that adds specific features to be spread out
 + Don't use globbing to add files to a build.
-List them explictly for best performance
+List them explicitly for best performance

+## Debugging CMake

+CMake can be obtuse at times.
+A few key commands can help:

++ `--trace` puts cmake into trace mode to print all calls made in a CMake build system.
++ `CMAKE_FIND_DEBUG_MODE` prints out extra information when finding a packages that can be used to track down how a variable was set.
+Newer versions have a flag `--debug-find-pkg=` which can enable this for specific packages.
++ `message(WARNING ...)` print a warning message to the console with the specified message can be used for tracing and viewing values of  a variable at a point in the code

 # Advanced Topics